Collection Agency Books: How Private Eyes Help Collect Unpaid Debts

 Ultimate Credit and Collections Handbook

-The Ultimate Credit and Collections Handbook explains how businesses can make more money by collecting money more efficiently from their customers.
-It explains how to create or improve an official credit department, implement credit policies and procedures, and the types of debts to avoid.
+The Ultimate Credit and Collections Handbook explains how businesses can increase revenue by collecting payments more efficiently from their customers.
+It describes how to create or improve an official credit department, implement credit policies and procedures, and the types of debts to avoid.
+It also includes information on the relevant state and federal laws that apply to such practices.

 Collection Agency Harassment: What the Debt Collector Doesn’t Want You to Know